Clara Kathleen Rogers: Career and later years

 Rogers chose to pursue a vocal career and became an opera singer.
-Using the pseudonym Clara Doria, she debuted in 1863 in Turin, Italy, in a performance of Robert le diable by Giacomo Meyerbeer.
-After touring in Italy and five years in London as a concert singer, she came to United States in 1871 as a member of the Parepa-Rosa Opera Company and spent another seven years as a singer with at least three different troupes.
+Performing under the name Clara Doria, she debuted in 1863 in Turin, Italy in the of role Isabelle in Robert le diable by Giacomo Meyerbeer.
+After touring in Italy and spending five years in London, she came to the United States in 1871 as a member of the Parepa-Rosa Opera Company and spent another seven years as a singer with at least three different troupes.
+She settled in Boston in 1873.

-Her singing career ended in 1878 when she married Henry Munroe Rogers, a lawyer living in Boston, Massachusetts.
-In Boston, Rogers had many artistic friends, such as Amy Beach, Margaret Ruthven Lang, George Chadwick, Oliver Wendell Holmes Jr., Amy Lowell, and Henry Wadsworth Longfellow.
-Longfellow wrote the poem “Stay at Home, My Heart, and Rest” especially for Rogers.
+Her performing career ended in 1878 when she married Henry Munroe Rogers, a lawyer living in Boston, Massachusetts.
+She and her husband lived in the affluent Back Bay neighborhood, where they hosted musical salons.
+Her friends included Amy Beach, Margaret Ruthven Lang, George Chadwick, Oliver Wendell Holmes Jr., Amy Lowell, and Henry Wadsworth Longfellow.
+Longfellow wrote the poem "Stay at Home, My Heart, and Rest" especially for Rogers.
 She held weekly musicales at her home and helped to promote the careers of her artistic friends.
+These salons were also occasions for her own compositions to be heard, though she wrote in one of her autobiographies: ‘Had I acquired early in life a good technique in writing for instruments I really think I might have accomplished something worthwhile in orchestral composition."

-During her marriage, Rogers took up teaching and composing, which she said was “a supreme delight – amounting at times almost to intoxication!”
-By the early 1880s, she had begun publishing some of her songs with the Arthur P. Schmidt company.
-In 1888, she helped found the Boston Manuscript Club and was invited to join the Manuscript Club of New York in 1895 by Amy Beach.
-Although she had rejected a teaching position there in the past, Rogers joined the faculty of the New England Conservatory in 1902, where she taught voice and began to write on music.
-Her literary works (see below) include six books on diction and technique and three autobiographies.
+After her marriage, Rogers took up teaching and composing, which she said was “a supreme delight – amounting at times almost to intoxication!”
+By the early 1880s, she began publishing some of her songs with the Arthur P. Schmidt company.
+Her Sonata Dramatico for violin and piano was premiered in 1888 by Charles Martin Loeffler with Rogers herself at the piano.
+The same year she helped found the Boston Manuscript Club and in 1895 she was invited to join the Manuscript Club of New York by Amy Beach.
+Rogers joined the faculty of the New England Conservatory in 1902, where she taught voice.
+Besides composing music she also wrote six books on diction and technique, and three autobiographies.

-She died in 1931 in Boston.
-Her correspondences and manuscripts are kept at the Harvard University Library.
+Rogers died in 1931 in Boston.
+Her manuscripts and correspondence are in the Library of Congress and at Harvard University.